Samsung Q8FN vs Samsung Q9FN Review (QN65Q8FN vs QN65Q9FN, QN75Q8FN vs QN75Q9FN)

 When playing 24p videos, their performance is also similar.
 The excepting of 24p movies via 60i signal like movies from satellite TV, both of them can show any frame rate video source with judder-free.
 This means, whether it is native 24p videos like Blu-Ray or DVD movies, 24p videos via 60p signal like movies from streaming devices like Apple TV, Fire TV, and others, all of them will be shown clearly and smoothly with judder-free on their screen.
 Meanwhile, their judder issue when showing 24p via 60p signal 60i signal is actually unusual for them as premium TV.
 But even so, usually, there is a firmware update for them that will fix this issue.
 After all, since most of people might not sensitive to judder, this should not be a major problem for them.

 Like most other premium TVs, Samsung Q8FN and Q9FN are also equally equipped with 4 HDMI ports as their major connectivity.
 All of their HDMI ports already support HDCP 2.2 and HDMI 2.0 Full bandwidth while that support ARC (Audio Return Channel) is only 1 port that is HDMI 4.
 Additionally, they are also equally equipped with 1 RF IN (Antenna In), Ethernet, and Digital Audio Out (Optical).
 Both of them are also equally not equipped with Composite In and Component In.
 But even so, like we have mentioned above, the number of their ports is different where Q9FN is equipped with 3 USB ports while Q8FN is equipped with 2 USB ports only.
 All of their HDMI ports are USB 2.0 and they don’t have USB 3.0.
-The difference to last year model, now, they no longer use One connect Box.
-This means, all of their inputs/outputs are located on the rear panel.
+The difference between them, Q9FN still uses one connect box like last year model while Q8FN is not.
+This means, all of inputs/outputs of Q8FN are located on the rear panel.

 Although overall, the input lag of Samsung Q8FN is a bit lower than Q9FN, but essentially, in PC and Game Mode, their input lags are excellent across all inputs resolution.
 With about 20 ms of input lags at any all input resolution, this allow you to play any games responsively without laggy, even for fast paced games that require fast reflexes.
 And combined to their excellent motion handling, excellent picture quality, free from risk of permanent burn-in, this certainly makes them as great TVs for games.